What characteristics an application built with a Cloud Native approach has

 Thanks to containers and standard APIs, such software can run in a public cloud, a private cloud, or several clouds at once (multi-cloud).

-This reduces the risk of relying on a single vendor and provides flexibility, making it possible to move the system if needed with minimal changes.
+This reduces the risks of vendor lock-in and provides flexibility, making it possible to move the system if needed with minimal changes.

 How these properties affect speed, stability, flexibility, and costs